ilindaa/Basic-Website-Portfolio/README.md

 # Personal-Website-Portfolio Read Me

 There is a PDF available in the main branch which summarizes the project's details.
-This project uses HTML and CSS.